HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Approach

 Motivated by the recent success of state space models in capturing long-range dependencies, we adopt Hydra~\cite{hydra}; we find Hydra’s forward–backward scan effectively models global temporal context while preserving the linear-time complexity characteristic of Mamba.

-To complement this global representation, we incorporate a lightweight local encoder~\cite{zhang2022actionformer} focused on short-range patterns.
-While recent hybrid architectures~\cite{ren2025vamba, lieber2024jamba, hwang2025dynamic} demonstrate the complementary strengths of Mamba and Transformers, our design builds on this insight by explicitly decoupling their roles: Mamba captures global structure efficiently, while a local Transformer, restricted to a narrow temporal window (e.g., window size of 5), provides fine-grained attention without incurring the full complexity of global self-attention.
+To complement the global representation, we add a lightweight local encoder~\cite{zhang2022actionformer} focused on short-range patterns.
+While recent hybrid models~\cite{ren2025vamba, lieber2024jamba, hwang2025dynamic} showcase the synergy of Mamba and Transformers, our design explicitly decouples their roles: Mamba efficiently captures global structure, while a local Transformer with a narrow temporal window (e.g., size 5) provides fine-grained attention without the cost of global self-attention.